MetaMask/metamask-docs/snaps/reference/permissions.md

 #### Same-origin policy and CORS

-`fetch()` requests in a snap are bound by the browser's [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy#cross-origin_network_access).
+`fetch()` requests in a Snap are bound by the browser's [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy#cross-origin_network_access).
-Since snap code is executed in an iframe with the `sandbox` property, the browser sends an `Origin` header with the value `null` with outgoing requests.
+Since Snap code is executed in an iframe with the `sandbox` property, the browser sends an `Origin` header with the value `null` with outgoing requests.
-For the snap to be able to read the response, the server must send an [`Access-Control-Allow-Origin`](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) CORS header with the value `*` or `null` in the response.
+For the Snap to be able to read the response, the server must send an [`Access-Control-Allow-Origin`](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) CORS header with the value `*` or `null` in the response.

 ### endowment:rpc

-To handle arbitrary JSON-RPC requests, a snap must request the `endowment:rpc` permission.
+To handle arbitrary JSON-RPC requests, a Snap must request the `endowment:rpc` permission.
-This permission grants a snap access to JSON-RPC requests sent to the snap, using the exported [`onRpcRequest`](exports.md#onrpcrequest) method.
+This permission grants a Snap access to JSON-RPC requests sent to the Snap, using the exported [`onRpcRequest`](exports.md#onrpcrequest) method.

-This permission requires an object with a `snaps` or `dapps` property (or both), to signal if the snap can receive JSON-RPC requests from other snaps, or dapps, respectively.
+This permission requires an object with a `snaps` or `dapps` property (or both), to signal if the snap can receive JSON-RPC requests from other Snaps, or dapps, respectively.
 The default for both properties is `false`.

 Specify this permission in the manifest file as follows: